pmizio/typescript-tools.nvim/README.md

 ### Run tests

-Running tests requires [plenary.nvim][plenary] to be checked out in the parent directory of _this_ repository.
+Running tests requires [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) to be checked out in the parent directory of _this_ repository.
+Make sure you have [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) plugin.
 You can then run:

 ```bash